aydinsimsek/Image-Steganography/README.md

-## About
-Hide one image inside another image by hiding information inside half of each pixel's bits of data, then extract the hidden image.

 ## Usage
 * When you hit the `stego` button the base image and the secret image are combined and displayed on the left-side canvas.
 * When you hit the `extract` button the secret image is extracted from the combined image and displayed on the right-side canvas.